olisaejikeme/spring-security-jwt/README.md

 # SPRING-SECURITY-JWT

-A Spring Boot project with Spring Security and JWT based authorization and authentication implemented
+A sample Spring Boot project with Spring Security and JWT based authorization and authentication implemented

 WHAT IT DOES